ReznoRMichael/Reznorganizer/README.md

 * ~~Code Optimization: Vue modal create project - do not allow to add more than 1 empty task input~~
 * Bug: A project owner should not be able to invite himself to a project
 * Bug: A project owner should not be able to invite the same user multiple times to a project
-* Feature: A user can delete tasks from a project
+* ~~Feature: The project owner can delete tasks from a project~~
+* Bug: The user invited to a project cannot delete tasks
+* Bug: Activity only shows the project owner (RecordsActivity.php, line 61)
 * ~~Feature: Style the checkboxes with CSS~~
 * ~~Feature: Make a front/landing page with more info~~
 * ~~Feature: Add more information to the /home page + link to all projects~~